redux-loop/redux-loop/CONTRIBUTING.md

 ## Issues

-Issues in which the maintainers have requested more information from the issue- creator and the issue-creator has not responded within 7 days will be closed and can be reopened when the issue-creator does respond.
+Issues in which the maintainers have requested more information from the issue- creator and the issue-creator has not responded within 7 days will be closed with a note.
+Closed issues can be reopened once the issue-creator has responded with the information requested.